Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 ![Tree functionality with context menu and drag n drop](images/generator_tree.png "Tree functionality with context menu and drag n drop")

 * **standardFields** - A boolean specifying whether the standard fields extension is used or not.
 If set to `true` the entity will get four additional fields for storing the id of the user who created the item (`createdBy` join to `UserEntity`), the id of the user who did the last update (`updatedBy` join to `UserEntity`), as well as the creation and update dates (`createdDate` and `updatedDate`).
 This information will be included on [display](#display-action) and [edit](#edit-action) actions.
-* **uiHooksProvider** - Allows to specify whether a [UI hooks provider](https://docs.ziku.la/Development/Hooks/index.html) should be generated for the entity.
-Default value is `DISABLED`.
-Allowed values are explained [here](#hook-provider-mode).
-The generated UI hook providers allow for attaching entities to the subscriber areas which also includes the inline creation (and automatic assignment) of new entities.
-All assignments are stored in an additional database table so it is possible to attach the same entity to several different data objects (for example an image could be added to three news articles).
-Owning data objects are linked from the entity display pages, too.
-Existing assignments are automatically removed when the owning data object is deleted or the owning module is removed from the system.
 * **workflow** - The workflow which is applied to this entity.
 The default value is `NONE`.
 See [workflow types](#entity-workflow-type) for more information.

 An entity has the following references in addition to the common [data object](#data-object) settings: